-The base population for the Queensland cohort-component projections was revised age/sex Estimated Resident Population (ERP) as at 30 June 2004.
+The base population for New South Wales cohort-component projections was preliminary age/sex Estimated Resident Population (ERP) as at 30 June 2008, incorporating results from the 2006 Census.
 Assumptions for the projections were based on both short and long-term trends for each component of population change.
-These fertility, mortality, overseas migration and interstate migration assumptions were from Series B (the medium scenario) in the latest Population Projections, Australia, 2004-2101 (ABS Cat.
-No. 3222.0).
+These fertility, mortality, overseas migration and interstate migration assumptions were based on those used in the latest Population Projections, Australia, 2006 to 2101 (ABS Cat.
+No. 3222.0), but adjusted to reflect more recently available data.
 All States and Territories were in fact independently projected, then constrained to sum to the Australian-level projection.